ethereum-optimism/design-docs/protocol/l2-blob.md

 ## Data Availability Challenge

-Any third party, including full nodes deriving L2 data, might find they cannot access the BLOB corresponding to the hash included in the BLOB transaction.
-In this case, they can initiate a data availability challenge.
+Any third party, including full nodes deriving L2 data, might find they cannot access the BLOB corresponding to the hash included in the L2 BLOB transaction.
+In this case, they can initiate a data availability challenge on L1.
 The workflow will largely follow the Alt-DA process outlined [here](https://github.com/ethstorage/specs/blob/l2-blob/specs/experimental/alt-da.md#data-availability-challenge-contract).